getsentry/rfcs/text/0075-span-thread-id.md

 **Possible format optimization:**
 Since spans already include a link to their parent span via the parent_span_id field value, the tid information could be omitted as long as it matches that of the parent span.
 One pitfall of this approach is that it would make the raw format more obscure and force everyone to construct the span tree in order to figure out what span the thread was started on.
 Seeing how fast the calls to get thread identifiers are, this could also be sensitive to a performance impact greater than the one of just calling the get thread information handlers each time. #tradeoffs

+**Conclusion**
+For future compatibility with OTel and our own direction, store thread id and thread using flattened key representations ("thread.id" and "thread.name" respectively) under span.data.
+The values for both keys should be of type string.

 # Unresolved questions

 - Should breadcrumbs also track thread ids?